product-noob/product-noob.github.io/_posts/2021-07-23-Cracking System Design Interview.md

              Eg: live streaming, messaging
         -   **Low Latency:** Latency in laymanish term is the time taken for a page/ app to load.
 Certain use cases require to optimise on the latency primarily.
              Eg: Online Gaming, Stock Trading, Conference calls
         -   **Consistency:** This means how critical is it for everyone to have the same data.
-Most systems are okay with a eventual consistency.
+Most Systems are okay with an eventual consistency.
-             Eg: A user’s tweet doesn’t necesarily need to be available for all users immediately whereas banking system need to ensure high consitency for funds related data.
+             Eg: A user’s tweet doesn’t necessarily need to be available for all users immediately whereas banking system need to ensure high consistency for funds related data.
-        -   **Redunancy:** This tells how critical is the data.
-If there is a super critical data, multiple redunancies are put in place.
+        -   **Redundancy:** This tells how critical is the data.
+If there is a super critical data, multiple redundancies are put in place.
 Eg: Banking
         -   **Scalability**: This is simply the scale the system can handle.
-Most systems these days are fairly scalable (thank AWS) and can be scaled up as reqd.
+Most systems these days are fairly scalable (thank AWS) and can be scaled up as read.
 However potential scale may end up deciding the system architecture in many cases.
                  Eg: Cloud Storage like Google Drive, OTT platforms like Netflix, YouTube

             _Remember to keep practical constraints in mind: you can never aim for the best of everything.
 If you go for improving a particular aspect, it may inherently hamper the other_